divluffy/css-animation/README.md

 The transform CSS property lets you rotate, scale, skew, or translate an element.
 It modifies the coordinate space of the CSS visual formatting model.

-Property Transform
+Property Transform:

-- rotate: Defines a rotation, the angle is specified in the parameter
+- rotate: Defines a rotation, the angle is specified in the parameter.

 ```css
     .class_1{